hbr/Lambda-Calculus/lambda2/arithmetic.md

   `least-below` to find the smallest number satisfying the predicate.

-+ They availability of unbounded search makes lambda calculus as expressive as general recursive functions.
++ The availability of unbounded search makes lambda calculus as expressive as general recursive functions.
 The class of general recursive functions consists of the constant zero, the successor function, all projections (`K` and `KI` cover the special case with two arguments, but the generalization to more argumentes is obvious) and are closed under primitive recursion (`nat-rec`) and minimization (*unbounded search*).

-  There are some definitions of computable functions.
+  There are many definitions of computable functions.
+E.g.

+    - Recursive functions

+    - Turing machines

+    - Lambda calculus

   Fortunately it can be proved that they are all equivalent i.e. they define the same class of functions.